...

 Image by the author: Inventory ABC analysis Pareto chart in Graphite Note

 Software like Graphite Note can help streamline your Inventory ABC analysis process.
-However, it’s also important to know how to do it on your own, especially if you want to stay on top of your business.
+It’s also important to know how to do it on your own, especially if you want to stay on top of your business.

 The first step is evaluating the process and prioritizing the steps needed to improve it.
 You can then use a Pareto chart to identify which portion of your problems can impact your results the most.